wp-plugins/shiftcontroller/readme.txt

 = 2.2.9 =
 * If more than one locations are available in the "Everyone Schedule" then it first asks to choose a location first.
 * Added the description field for locations.
 If specified, it will be given in the "Everyone Schedule" and "Shift Pick Up" parts if more than one location available.
 * Redesigned the "Everyone Schedule" (wall) page view so that lists all upcoming shifts in a simple list.
-It is supposed to eleminate all the compatibility issues for the shortcode page display as the calendar output would look cumbersome under certain themes.
+It is supposed to eliminate all the compatibility issues for the shortcode page display as the calendar output would look cumbersome under certain themes.

 = 2.2.8 =
 * If there are open shifts in more than one location, an employee is asked to choose a location first, then the available shifts in this location ara displayed.